GuzhengAlive/gza-rebuild/site/content/buy-used-guzheng/_index.md

           has visible wood grains.
 The lining helps reduce the likelihood of cracks and smooths the sides, making it more pleasant to reach in when changing strings.
 They are also reinforced inside the resonance chamber.

-          Th exposed grain is a way of showing off the wood, indicating it was made from planks rather than plywood.
+The exposed grain is a way of showing off the wood, indicating it was made from planks rather than plywood.
         image: /img/sound hole lining.jpg
         target: SoundholeLining
       - caption: >-